 Kerry Meyer, MSN'81, is a nurse practitioner at the University of Washington's neighborhood clinic in Issaquah (2017).

 Catherine Gamble Mezmar, MSN'81, is the executive-director of nurses for the Veterans Health Administration, Texas Valley Coastal Bend facilities.
 She is married to Michael Mezmar, MSN'81.

 Anne Atkinson Moore, BSN'76, MSN'81, is assistant vice president of women's health services at Peppy, headquartered in Wilmington, Delaware.
-She was director of medical affairs, women's health at Mayne Pharma.
-She had been senior medical science liaison for AMAG Pharmaceuticals, and Mid-Atlantic liaison with national thought leaders and various health care professionals (2020).
+She was director of medical affairs, women's health at Mayne Pharma, senior medical science liaison for AMAG Pharmaceuticals, and Mid-Atlantic liaison with national thought leaders and various health care professionals (2022).

 Jim Pace, MSN'81, MDiv'88, was named dean of nursing and health sciences at Valdosta State University in Georgia in June 2020, and was interviewed for the fall issue of FAANP Forum .
 He had served as New York University College of Nursing's senior associate dean for academic programs.